MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 See also:
 * [Phases of introducing APIs](../concepts/versioning.md#phases-of-introducing-apis) in _Understand the different WebView2 SDK versions_.
-* [Understand the different WebView2 SDK versions](../concepts/versioning.md) - Use a Prerelease version of the SDK along with a preview channel of Microsoft Edge; or use a Release version of the SDK along with the Runtime.
+* [Understand the different WebView2 SDK versions](../concepts/versioning.md) - Use a Prerelease version of the SDK along with a preview channel of Microsoft Edge; or use a Release version of the SDK along with the Evergreen WebView2 Runtime.

 <!-- ------------------------------ -->